“Enter this new year with a gratitude for this new chance to create your dreams..”– Avina Celeste, writer

 Here are a few resources to help out as well.
 Have you discovered something helpful for you?
 Let us know so we can add it to our list!

-2. CREATE – studies have shown that taking at least 45 minutes per day to create can reduce your stress levels.
+4. CREATE – studies have shown that taking at least 45 minutes per day to create can reduce your stress levels.
 Have you ever complained or thought “there is just not enough time in the day to get it all done?”
 We have now all been blessed with more time, so take advantage of it while you can.
 Turn stressful energy into creative energy and share what you are creating!

-3. Breathe deep and consider mindful meditation.
+5. Breathe deep and consider mindful meditation.
 Don’t know where to get started, consider one of these apps.

-5. Maintain a healthy diet, exercise when you can, and get good rest.
+7. Maintain a healthy diet, exercise when you can, and get good rest.
 These may seem like easy tasks, but sticking to a routine to ensure you accomplish these steps every day is important.

-6. STOP OBSSESSIVELY WATCHING THE NEWS!
+8. STOP OBSESSIVELY WATCHING THE NEWS!